Mental Health

 I preferred to stick to one or two friends since I knew we wouldn’t be staying long anyway.

 Counsellors and psychologists said there was something wrong with me because I preferred my own company to theirs.
-Those who sought to analyze me would tell me how it’s done while I was in their chair waiting for the moment when I could escape out the front door.
+Those who sought to analyze me would tell me how it was done while I was in their chair, waiting for the moment when I could escape out the front door.

 During my 20s, the idea of speaking in front of a group was completely out of the question.

-For most of my life I was told by various well-meaning people that I should be more outgoing, talk to people more, smile more, get in that crowd.
+For most of my life, various well-meaning people told me that I should be more outgoing, talk to people more, smile more, and join that crowd.
 I dreaded it.

 Alcohol and drugs helped until they didn’t.